 Function: This is a precis only.
-Delegates must act with full understanding of the legislation and conditions relevant to this delegation. all applications to amend or cancel a development approval previously determined under delegated authority; Exercise discretion, determine and apply conditions to all applications made to extend the period within which a development approved must be substantially commenced; and Waive or vary a requirement in Part 8 or Part 9 of the Planning and Development (Local Planning Schemes) Regulations 2015 in respect of an application where that application is considered to relate to a minor amendment to the development approval.
+Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
+Exercise discretion, determine and apply conditions to all applications to amend or cancel a development approval previously determined under delegated authority; Exercise discretion, determine and apply conditions to all applications made to extend the period within which a development approved must be substantially commenced; and Waive or vary a requirement in Part 8 or Part 9 of the Planning and Development (Local Planning Schemes) Regulations 2015 in respect of an application where that application is considered to relate to a minor amendment to the development approval.
 The determination of applications for development approval made under City of Vincent Local Planning Scheme No. 2 and the Metropolitan Region Scheme.
-Reconsidering a decision when invited to do so by the State Administrative Tribunal under section 31 of the State Administrative Tribunal Act 2004.
-Determining the requirement for and extent of advertising of applications and proposals made under the City of Vincent Local Planning Scheme No. 2 and Metropolitan Region Scheme.
-Determining the type and extent of accompanying material required to be lodged with applications and proposals made under the City of Vincent Local Planning Scheme No. 2 and Metropolitan Region Scheme and whether an application should be accepted or not; The determination of applications to amend or cancel a development approval made under delegated authority or to extend the period within which the development approval made under delegated authority or to extend the period within which the development approved must be substantially commenced.
-Waiving or varying a requirement in Part 8 or Part 9 of the Planning and Development (Local Planning Schemes) Regulations 2015 in respect of an application where that Council Conditions on this the development approval.
-1. This delegation does not extend to applications for Delegation: This delegation does not extend to applications for development approval that propose to introduce one of the following land uses listed under Local Planning Scheme No. 2: a.
+Reconsidering a decision when invited to do so by the State Administrative Tribunal Act 2004.
+Determining the requirement for and extent of advertising of applications and proposals made under the City of Vincent Local Planning Scheme No. 2 and Metropolitan Region Scheme .
+Determining the type and extent of accompanying material required to be lodged with applications and proposals made under the City of Vincent Local Planning Scheme No. 2 and Metropolitan Region Scheme and whether an application should be accepted or not; The determination of applications to amend or cancel a development approval made under delegated authority or to extend the period within which the development approved must be substantially commenced.
+Waiving or varying a requirement in Part 8 or Part 9 of the Planning and Development (Local Planning Schemes) Regulations 2015 in respect of an application where that application is considered to relate to a minor amendment to the development approval.
+Council Conditions on this Delegation: 1.
+This delegation does not extend to applications for development approval that propose to introduce one of the following land uses listed under Local Planning Scheme No. 2: a.
 Cinema/theatre; b.
 Club premises; c.
 Corrective institution; d.
 Exhibition centre; e.
 Hospital; f.
 Hotel; g.
 Motel; h.
 Nightclub; i.
 Place of worship; j.
 Reception centre; k.
 Residential building; l.
 Serviced apartment; m.
 Small bar; n.
 Tavern;